andreyorst/fennel-conditions/doc/init.md

 Warnings are not thrown as errors when no handler is bound but their message is printed to stderr.

+Warnings derive from both `:fennel-conditions/error` and `:fennel-conditions/condition`, and can be catched with any of these handlers.

 ### Examples
 Warning is ignored if not handled: